 The program is now available entirely online, consisting of 12 courses (8 required courses, 3 electives courses and capstone project).

-- Winner, 2008 Outstanding Credit Program Award, University Continuing Education Association (UCEA)
+Winner, 2008 Outstanding Credit Program Award, University Professional and Continuing Education Association (UPCEA)

 Learn more about this program: